Learning Optimal Prescriptive Trees from Observational Data: Existing Prescriptive Tree Formulations

+We can conduct a similar analysis for the tree that branches on $X^1$.
+In this case, K-PT estimates $\mathbb{E}[Y|K=0, X^1=0] = 1$ precisely as stated in Table~\ref{table:expected}, since the historical policy assigns treatments solely based on feature $X^1$.
+Repeating the decisions for all combinations of $K$ and $X^1$ gives us a tree where K-PT will choose to treat ($K=1$) for those with $X^1=1$ and not treat otherwise, see the middle left subfigure of Figure~\ref{fig:kallus_example}.
+When choosing the optimal branching decision of the two options, K-PT will \textbf{incorrectly} choose to branch on $X^2$ because it estimates a higher expected outcome ($(0.9+0.9)/2 = 0.9$) than when branching on $X^1$ ($(1.0+0.2)/2 = 0.6$).

-The middle row of Figure~\ref{fig:kallus_example} depicts the outcomes of the two candidate trees as estimated by K-PT.
-When branching on $X^1$ (middle left), Assumption~\ref{asu:sufficient_partition} is satisfied and the estimated outcome of~$0.6$ provided by K-PT is correct.
-However, K-PT prefers the alternative tree which branches on the noise variable and does not treat any of the patients (middle right); it wrongly estimated an outcome of~$0.9$ while the true expected outcome is only~$0.5$.
-We conclude that if not \emph{all feasible trees} in the problem satisfy Assumption~\ref{asu:sufficient_partition}, the method from~\cite{Kallus2017RecursiveData} may fail. \end{example}
+Note that in a depth 1 tree that only branches on $X^1$,} Assumption~\ref{asu:sufficient_partition} is satisfied and the estimated outcome of~$0.6$ provided by K-PT is correct.
+However, K-PT prefers the alternative tree which branches on the noise variable and does not satisfy Assumption~\ref{asu:sufficient_partition}, in this case resulting in an overly optimistic estimation of the outcomes.
+We conclude that if not \emph{all feasible trees} in the problem satisfy Assumption~\ref{asu:sufficient_partition}, the method from~\cite{Kallus2017RecursiveData} may fail.